iwatakeshi/csc410/a2/README.md

 Also, files have to be named 'routes%d.txt' where '%d' is the file number

 ## Riemann's Sum Algorithm

+---
-NOTE: Must pass all arguments or program will use defualt values.
+**NOTE**: Must pass all arguments or program will use defualt values.

+---

 ```bash
 ./riemann.out [starting x value] [ending x value] [number of rectangles] [number of threads] [enable threads, 0 no, 1 yes]